 - You should now see a page similar to the following:

-- From here, click on the CircleCI webhook URL, and click on the "Recent Deliveries" tab.
+- From here, click on the CircleCI webhook URL, and scroll down the page to "Recent Deliveries".
+You will also see the type of event next to the entry.

 The X-GitHub-Delivery value (which is the same as the id you clicked on to open this delivery) is useful for tracking your webhook.
 Support can use this to do further investigation if needed.